tjkr0wn/xnu_gym/README.md

 # Issues

   There may be some issues with finding opcode sequences/matching.
-If so, please submite an issue on this repo and I'll check it out!
+If so, please submit an issue on this repo and I'll check it out!

   If any other peculiar errors arrise, please do the same process!